-\subsection{Tangential Representations of Flag Bott Manifolds}
+\subsection{Tangential representations of flag Bott manifolds}

 In this subsection, we study the tangential representations of a flag Bott manifold $F_m$ at the fixed points corresponding to the (noneffective) canonical action of $\mathbb T$ in Proposition~\ref{prop_fBT_is_GKM}.
 Recall the definition of GKM manifolds from \cite{GKM98} and \cite{GuZa01}. \begin{definition} Let $T$ be the compact torus of dimension $n$, $\mathfrak{t}$ its Lie algebra, and $M$ a compact manifold of real dimension $2d$ with an effective action of $T$.
 We say that a pair $(M,T)$ is a \defi{GKM manifold} if \begin{enumerate} \item the fixed point set $M^T$ is finite, \item $M$ possesses a $T$-invariant almost-complex structure, and \item for every $p \in M^T$, the weights $ \{ \alpha_{i,p} \in \mathfrak{t}^{\ast} \mid 1 \leq i \leq d\} $ of the isotropy representation $T_p M$ of $T$ are pairwise linearly independent. \end{enumerate} \end{definition} By considering the effective canonical action of $\mathbf T$ on $F_m$, we will see that $(F_m, \mathbf T)$ is a GKM manifold in Theorem~\ref{thm_Fm_is_GKM}.
 For this, we first need to compute the tangential representations of a flag Bott manifold $F_m$ at fixed points.
 From Proposition~\ref{prop_tangent_bdle}, the tangent bundle $T F_m$ of a flag Bott manifold $F_m$ is isomorphic to

-where $\mathfrak{m}_{j} \subset \mathfrak{u}(n_j+1)$ is the subspace of matrices with the zero diagonals for $j =1,\dots,m$.
-For an element $(w_1,\dots,w_m) \in \mathfrak{S}_{n_1+1} \times \cdots \times \mathfrak{S}_{n_m+1}$, the corresponding fixed point in the flag Bott manifold $F_m$ is $\dw:= [\dot{w}_1, \dots,\dot{w}_m]$.
-To describe the tangential representation $T_{\dw} F_m$ of $\mathbb T$, it is enough to find homomorphisms $f_j \colon \mathbb T \to T^{n_j+1}$ satisfying that for $j = 1,\dots,m$
+where $\mathfrak{m}_{j} \subset \mathfrak{u}(n_j+1)$ is the subspace of matrices with the zero diagonals for $1 \leq j \leq m$.
+For an element $(w_1,\dots,w_m) \in \prod_{j=1}^m \mathfrak{S}_{n_j+1}$, the corresponding fixed point in the flag Bott manifold $F_m$ is $\dw:= [\dot{w}_1, \dots,\dot{w}_m]$.
+To describe the tangential representation $T_{\dw} F_m$ of $\mathbb T$, it is enough to find homomorphisms $f_j \colon \mathbb T \to T^{n_j+1}$ satisfying that for $1 \leq j \leq m$